Auriana/TWEB_Project1/README.md

 - DONE - prepare the scenario of our demo (must have/nice to have).
 - DONE - create the landing page.
 - DONE - modify the Change Password page.
+- DONE delete the "things".
+- DONE delete the popup test on PDF upload.
+- DONE - solve PDF upload -> have to load it in the presenterSide view (id = undefined).

 ## Content covered